 The estate was an amalgamation of small cocoa plantations owned by the Meyer family.
 It was purchased after the end of World War II by Asa Wright, an Icelandic woman, and her English husband, who continued to operate Spring Hill as a cocoa-coffee-citrus estate.
 When internationally famous natural scientist William Beebe purchased the Verdant Vale Estate (which he renamed Simla) and St. Patrick’s Estate lower down the Arima Valley in 1949, his presence drew many foreign visitors to the Arima Valley, and this created a business opportunity for Asa, who began hosting guests at Spring Hill.

-In 1967, the Asa Wright Nature Centre Trust was established, to protect Spring Hill Estate as a Wildlife Sanctuary and Nature Centre; Spring Hill Estate was conveyed to the Trustees by Asa Wright, which consisted of several American, British, and local natural scientists at that time.
+In 1967, the Asa Wright Nature Centre Trust was established, with the aim of protecting Spring Hill Estate as a Wildlife Sanctuary and Nature Centre; and Spring Hill Estate was conveyed to the Trustees by Asa Wright, which consisted of several American, British, and local natural scientists at that time.

 This pioneering trust paved the way for sustainable land conservation, combining agricultural development with a profound commitment to scientific research, education, and the preservation of Trinidad and Tobago’s rich flora and fauna.
 Recognized internationally, the Asa Wright Nature Centre became a trailblazer in funding conservation through ecotourism, setting an inspiring example for sustainable development.

 In the 1970s and 1980s, the AWNC’s guest house business operated under the constraints of its location.
 Nevertheless, by the 1990s the AWNC’s guest house was booked out in advance for a couple of winter seasons at a time.
 This model waxed and waned.
-Over the years, the Asa Wright Nature Centre has evolved, facing challenges and seizing growth opportunities.
-The humble guest house that once operated without even a basic landline telephone service has now been renovated as a sought-after destination for nature enthusiasts.
+Over the years, the Asa Wright Nature Centre has evolved, facing challenges and seizing opportunities for growth.
+The humble guest house that once operated without even basic landline telephone service has now been renovated as a sought-after destination for nature enthusiasts.

 Nature’s only constant is change.